 Pittsburgh Brewery Tour

-Visiting the Steel City and want to tour Pittsburgh’s most iconic breweries, Church Brew Works and Penn Brewery?
+Visiting the Steel City and want to tour Pittsburgh’s most iconic breweries, Church Brew Works, Penn Brewery and the East End Growler Shop at Pittsburgh Public Market?
 Hop on board as we travel back in time to the days of prohibition and experience Pittsburgh’s historic brewing roots.

-After enjoying Penn Brewery our tour continues to Church Brew Works, one of the most scenic breweries you’ll ever lay eyes on.
+Enjoy a final stop at Church Brew Works, one of the most scenic breweries you’ll ever lay your eyes on.
 Recognized as the best brewpub in America at the 2012 Great American Beer Festival, Church Brew Works is housed inside a renovated Catholic Church.
 The church was built in 1902 during Pittsburgh’s first industrial boom and offers a glimpse into Pittsburgh’s historic past.
 Enjoying great beer and delicious food among beautifully stained-glass windows and other historical church relics provides a one-of-a-kind drinking experience.

 ***This unique tour is also available to groups of 6 or more by request only Thursday-Sundays (on days there are not pre-scheduled tours there).